fossas/cse-challenge-ma/README.md

 ### Level II

 - Based on the imaginary kickoff call above, FOSSA understands that StepToes AI has two major projects that need to be scanned.
 They have distributed and non-distributed products, which are present in this exercise.
-Help StepToes integrate their projects by using the FOSSA CLI.
+Help StepToes scan their projects by using the FOSSA CLI.
   - For the `analyze` command, use the `--project` flag for each directory in this repository.

 ### Level III

 - Review the results and determine any compliance risks.
 - Generate compliance reports from FOSSA, and prepare an explanatory presentation for both StepToes AI and FlipFlop (separate presentations).
+- Based on your learnings from this challenge, create collateral (written doc, slide deck presentation or video - your choice!) that you can send to a client, so that they can self-serve during an M&A!

 Please complete as many items as you can, and have fun while you explore FOSSA's capabilities!
 If you have any questions please reach out to chelsea@fossa.com.